 Forty minutes after he left, around 8 PM, Romit is back accompanied by a young lady doctor, Shikha, who is in charge of the delivery.
 Romit is a house staffer—an MBBS graduate of the college—while Shikha is a postgraduate student.
 It is time, they decided.
 The man pulls up a step-ladder to Munmun’s side, climbs up and pushes down with both hands on Munmun’s stomach without telling her.
 She gasped, and half sat up in pain.

 “Lie back right now,” barks Shikha from the foot of the table.
 “We have to do the pushing for you because you are not.
 Ekdum jhamela korbe naa [Don’t make trouble].”

 Romit injects her with a local anaesthetic, and goes back to pushing.
 Shikha is joined by an MBBS intern who looks distraught.
 “What I will do now is an episiotomy,” she explains.
 “See, this is the perineum [the area between the vagina and the anus].
 We need to make a small cut here to enlarge the passage for the baby.”

 A 2005 article in The Journal of The American Medical Association found that the routine episiotomy has no benefits.
 In 2006, the American Congress of Obstetricians and Gynaecologists called for restrictions on the episiotomy.
 In this Kolkata hospital, however, the episiotomy seems to be standard procedure.
-Blood is dripping onto the white floor now, sickeningly swift, like fat blots of ink on a paper napkin.

 A nurse brings a tray of surgical instruments.
 Shikha works briskly with her tools—dark, thick blood is pooling below Mukherjee’s waist on the table.
 “Can you see the cut?
 Now you will clearly see the baby’s head,” she asks.
 The intern—a young man—peers gingerly, and nods.